balkian/balkian.github.com/content/post/efficient-collaboration.md

 That can be perfectly acceptable, provided that the change in direction is justified and compatible with the principles of the organization.

-Failure in direction is somewhat related to communication, but it subtly different.
+Failure in direction is somewhat related to communication, but it is subtly different.
 An organization can excel at communication, but change their direction constantly.
 Arguably, a thorough communication strategy makes radical changes in direction less likely.
 On the one hand, a change in direction needs to be documented, which can be a pain.